Yosofhatem/Traffic_DWH/README.md

 - Streaming data source simulated for real-time data ingestion using Kafka.
 - Batch data source processed in a Jupyter notebook using Pandas.
 - An ETL pipeline for processing both real-time and batch data, transforming the data with PySpark, and loading it into MySQL.
+- Power BI Dashboards for visualizing the data insights in real-time.

 The goal of this project is to demonstrate how to effectively build a scalable pipeline to process both real-time and batch data.